narvarte/monasca-docker/tools/mem-measurements/README.md

 ## Introduction

-This document describes the use of script `mem-measurements.sh v1.0.0`
+This document describes the use of script `mem-measurements.sh v1.0.0`.
+Please replace variables written in _italic_ with concrete values.

 **Background**:

 The goal of this script is tracking the memory consumption through the execution of a set of memory debug commands.

+## Parameters

+The script can be called with one optional parameter _output-dir_.
+If the script willl be called without parameter, the default value "/opt/mem-measurements" will be used.
+_output-dir_ will be created, if it doesn't exist.

 ## Description

 The script calls the following commands: